jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ## Player Gods Reach for the Tools and Don't Chase Phantoms

 Many people know what a revolution is.
 The difference between it and Techvolution is a revolution fights to change the rule-makers, while Techvolution fights to distribute new levers of power.
 Techvolution is better.
-Because if you still think the rules, regulations, and laws of society control our destiny you're wrong; they don't.
-I'll show you why.

-HARD TIMES GIF
+Because those with the power, get to make the rules.
+So why not go for the gold right away?

+<div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/IgnorantCheerfulBilby' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

 This is what America, Canada, Britain, and much of the world looked like in the 1800s.
 A time of mud roads, hand tools, and abacus calculators.
-Human perseverence and ingenuity filled in for limited technology.
+Much human perseverence and ingenuity filled in for limited technology.
 Being hungry and sick, cold and tired was an all to common way of life back then.
+These people's dreamed of owning some land, having the tools to work it, or getting a job in a factory.

 Solving this pain is why Right/Left ideologies were created.
 Their writers like Adam Smith, Edmund Burke, and John Stuart Mill lived the same life.
 They too never had running water, listened to the radio, made a phone call, opened a fridge, took penicillin, started a motor, typed on a keyboard, or learned about evolution.

-There was competition.
+It's important to note, there were other philosophies competing for people's attention.
 Luddites wanted to hold back technology.
 Anarchists wanted to dismantle governments.
 Communists and Fascists wanted to socially engineer humanity.

 Left and Right went a different path.
 Their ideologies came together to make a philosophy that promoted and defended individual liberty.

+The Left and Right ruling philosophy inspired a large list of rules, regulartions, and laws.
+Each was alway connected to large problems.
+For example, property insurance was born as British and American industrialists and individuals were investing huge sums intoindustrial equipment and homes.
+Because of city-wide fires used to be common, London in (1666), New York (1835) Toronto (1849) Chicago (1871) are some example.

+Left and Right responded.
+Government rulemakers didn't tell anyone to invent or operate insurance policies.
+They regulated the insurance business to be sure the public wasn't swindled.
+In return, the insurance industry lowered the risk of buying new industrial machines and new homes, and thus helped society upgrade to Industrial Age technologies faster.

-Freedom worked wonders!
-Once individuals got freedom, they found many solutions to frontline pain using new Industrial Age technology.
-Left and Right didn't promote new technologies directly.
-They simply incentived it with their labour laws, and patent regulations.
+That's how the Left and Righ rulebook worked wonders!
+The philosophy usually didn't promote new products directly.
+They simply incentived it with things such as insurance regulations, labour laws, and patent rules.

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/SorrowfulPeacefulCuscus' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

 Today, however, we live inside the world the Industrial Age dreamed of making.
-We've grown a massive ecosystem of cities, factories, offices, telecommunications, and digital technology.
-The Industrial Age did its job very well.

-And that's the problem.
-Left and Right ideologies don't include any notion of holding back individuality.
-They only get society out of the way.

-It's a problem because today we're all easily spoiled.
-It's simply to avoid feeling the pain any lifeform needs when playing the game.
-We don't depend on well water, wait on sailboats, or farm with donkeys.
-Yet we're molded by the philosphy meant to cure these problems.

-When Leftists rules and regulations empowered the disenfrachised it meant freeing millions of former slaves, indentured servants, illiterate farm hands, oppressed wives to play the game of civilization.
-As player gods these liberated people found new and better ways to farm, sew, educate, and in general participate in society.

-When Righits laws protected property rights it gave reason for millions to take huge risks by opening new factories or inventing new technologies.
-Many industrialists and inventors failed, but many succeeded as well.
-All were player gods who helped their society play the game.

-These were the reasons Left and Right clicked for so many people in the Industrial Age.
-The rules and regulations of America, Canada, Britain and other countries only encouraged what regular people were already doing: finding new and cool technoogy to help them win the game, which in turn helped their society too.

-OVID

-Now however, neither Left or Right rules can discuss technological problem solving.
-That's why "nothing changes" when we elect one over the other.
-Both are competed to freeing "the oppressed", be it against fascists or socialists.

-Creating rules, regulations, and laws to fight phantoms keeps both sides safe.
-Rethinking philosophy (as you reader is being asked to do in _Techvolution_) is really hard.
-It's much easier to march against Trump, or rant against Clinton then it is to find the technology that eliminates traffic, reduces bureaucratic creep in our health-care system, or fights obesity.

-In short, evolution is hard work!
-But finding better technology to harvest water, raise crops, generate energy, educate ourselves, is how our ancestors won the game, and the only way we will do the same.
+But with Left and Right as our ruling philosophy, our rulebook is still focused on promoting the industrialization of society.
+We've already seen how dated and extreme Conservative and Progressive phantom chasing ideologues are today.
+And, until the middle-class reaches for the new power of open-source apps and electronics, we'll never have the power to upgrade our society and rewrite the rules to the modern age.

-Happily, we've already been evolving.
+Happily, we've already been evolving to the Internet Age.

 That's the reason we're so addicted to new technology.
 Checking news feeds, flying drones, taking endless photos, playing hours of computer games are acts of extras mastering the tools of player gods.
 Our ancestors did the same when learning about printed books, telescopes, and muskets.
 Those were merely addictive toys until new philosophies turned them into the lightsabers that finall brought down Darth King and the Medieval Age.
 When regular people could read unknown history, see the universe for themselves, and revolt against royalty the game was won.

 Our addicting toys are also new levers of power.
 They're so powerful, we can use these proverbial lightsabers to earn a happier life.
 We will, once we forget about Left/Right phantoms, and use Techvolution.
 Only with the right and duty to solve frontline problems will we defeat antagonism and upgrade to the Internet Age.